premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-4. What are the main elements of the Hibernate framework?
+4. What are the main elements of the Hibernate framework?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)